The Maze District Adventure Route

 Peak Technical Rating: 6

-Typical Terrain: Rocky and steep jeep trails.
-Expect to be traveling at a much slower rate of speed.
+Typical Terrain: Lots of technical, rocky and steep jeep trails throught the route.
+Expect to be spending a lot of time in 4-low and traveling at a much slower rate of speed.

 Route Details